Bet on Yourself – Committing to Goals in a Gamified Performance Environment

 While the “bet” is still live, employees receive a string of messages encouraging them not only to place a bet, but later, to succeed in their bet.
-Gameffective’s triggering and engagement automation support this (here’s a webinar describing this).
+Centrical’s triggering and engagement automation support this (here’s a webinar describing this).
 Engagement automation ensures employees receive constant feedback on how they are doing, in a way that encourages them and offers support when needed.
 For example, this message was send automatically to users who placed a bet but have been struggling to reach their target:

 Other messages were sent to users according to their performance. this helps managers stay focused on employee performance while assuring constant engagement efforts.

-Betting and Digital Motivaton
+Betting and Digital Motivation

 Of course, extrinsic motivation elements can also be involved.
-At Gameffective we sometimes connect rewards to a virtual store, but as we have discovered, the best practice is to mix verbal encouragement, coaching and support, along with physical rewards.
+At Centrical we sometimes connect rewards to a virtual store, but as we have discovered, the best practice is to mix verbal encouragement, coaching and support, along with physical rewards.
 The practice of combining different reward types to achieve ultimate engagement levels has been suggested by Dan Ariely, a behavioral psychology expert.

 While offering employees this feature managers were also able to get more insight about their teams’ behavior.
 Especially after offering the betting option more than once, on different occasions and different time frames.